adbpy/wire-protocol/README.rst

 The wire protocol should not care, nor have concept of:

 -  Synchronous vs. Asynchronous
 -  TCP, UDP, USB
--  Sequence of messages required to complete a connection "handshake"
+-  Sequence of messages required to complete a connection “handshake”
 -  Cryptography required to verify endpoints
--  Anything else not explicitly mentioned above...
+-  Anything else not explicitly mentioned above…

 Contributing
 ------------